Supportlik/Dixie-Seealemone-Wal-in-Crazyland/.github/ISSUE_TEMPLATE/asset-request.md

 ---
-name: Illustration Request
+name: Asset Request
-about: Issues related to graphic designs or visual elements needed for the project.
+about: Issues related to graphic designs or assets in general needed for the project.
-title: "[ILLUSTRATION REQUEST] "
+title: "[ASSET REQUEST] "
 labels: illustration
 assignees: ''